 The Patient Incident Management toolkit includes resources that have been developed for staff to report, investigate, analyse and take action to prevent recurrence of an incident.

 The Patient Incident Management toolkit will assist staff to implement the policy into practice.

-The SAC matrix assists readers to assign a SAC rating to a patient incident, based on the actual consequence, and the likelihood of a similar incident occurring.
+The SAC matrix assists (PDF 158KB) readers to assign a SAC rating to a patient incident, based on the actual consequence, and the likelihood of a similar incident occurring.
 Additional explanatory information is included.

-This flowchart illustrates the steps in the reporting and management of SAC 1 and 2 rated patient incidents.
+The patient incidents flowchart (PDF 81KB) illustrates the steps in the reporting and management of SAC 1 and 2 rated patient incidents.
 These harmful incidents have additional requirements for notification to senior managers, and may require additional investigation.

 It is an interactive system that has functions and capability that can:

 It is expected that all staff will complete the online eLearning course on Patient Incident Management and open disclosure.
 Access is available via the DHA Safety and Quality intranet page.